St vincent de Paul

 St Vincent de Paul

-We serve on the third Sunday of month
+Serves on the first Sunday of the Month

 Through the years, there have been many faithful volunteers.
 The gift of their time and effort has been priceless.